dansholds/grapple-comps-min/content/posts/15676-eau-claire-badger-state-games.md

 A tie in the round robin points will be decided by a sub only head to head match.

-spectators: spectator fees will be $15
+spectators- spectator fees will be $15

-coaches: will attend for free with a limit of one coach per gym.
+coaches- will attend for free with a limit of one coach per gym.